airtonix/zenobi.us/nuxt/content/pages/resume.md

 - Website Design Project Manager
     + Introduced the use of Wordpress, Drupal and Plain PHP
-    + Championed the principle of minimal remote ineraction, develop locally, deploy fast.
+    + Championed the principle of minimal remote interaction, develop locally, deploy fast.
     + Supervise, provide direction and maintain work­flow of Community Groups Website project.
 - Metro Housing
     + Purchase and installation of computer network.
 Create a database user interface that works with a central server.
 Contains XML, XSLT, ASP, SQL, Javascript.